 Bullying may sometimes rise to the level of harassment and will be governed by our harassment policies and corresponding corrective actions.
 Bullying is also a direct violation of the Falling Creek Camp Code.
 Examples of bullying may include: when one or more persons are excluded, teased, taunted, or put down by others with the intent to cause emotional injury; slandering, ridiculing or maligning a person or his or her family; non-verbal threatening gestures, insults or name-calling, constant criticisms, public reprimands, spreading rumors or gossiping, and other humiliating behavior or conduct with the intention of causing emotional injury.

-Bullying may occur electronically through the use of emails, text messaging, instant messaging, or other communication through social networking sites such as Facebook, Instagram, or Twitter.
-If a camper feels that they (or another camper/staff member) have been subject to bullying, whether during camp season or during the off-season, they should report the incident in the same manner as harassment (outlined in our Harassment Policy on page 23 of the Staff Handbook).
-The Camp Leadership will address all incidents of bullying with a full investigation and appropriate corrective action will be taken where necessary.
+Bullying may occur electronically through emails, text messaging, instant messaging, or other communication through social networking sites such as Facebook, Instagram, or Twitter.
+If I feel that I (or another camper/staff member) have been subject to bullying, whether during camp season or during the off-season, I should report the incident in the same manner as harassment or sexual harassment (outlined in our Harassment Policy on page 23 of the Staff Handbook).
+I understand that the Camp Leadership will address all incidents of bullying with a full investigation and appropriate corrective action will be taken where necessary.

 Campers and staff may not post words, photos, or videos that may reflect negatively on camp, other campers, or staff members.
 It is each parent’s responsibility to monitor his/her son’s Facebook page and other social media outlets.
 We have staff guidelines regarding social media use and interaction with campers outside of camp.
 We cannot be responsible for staff/camper interaction outside of your camper’s camp session.